Philip Danforth Armour: Death and legacy

+Armour died at age 69 on January 6, 1901, of pneumonia at his Chicago home.
+He was survived by his wife, Malvina Belle Ogden whom he had married in 1862, and by his son J. Ogden Armour.
+His family call him "P. D."

 In 1893, Armour donated $1 million to found the Armour Institute of Technology (a privately endowed coeducational college), which merged with the Lewis Institute to become Illinois Institute of Technology (IIT) in 1940.

-Both Armour Square Park, which is adjacent to both IIT and Rate Field as well as the surrounding neighborhood of Armour Square on Chicago's South Side are named in honor of him.
+Armour Square Park and the surrounding neighborhood of Armour Square on Chicago's South Side are named in honor of him.
 The Armour brothers Joseph and Philip founded the Armour Mission, an educational and healthcare center.
-In 1900 his son, Philip D. Armour Jr., died.

-Armour died at age 69 on January 6, 1901, of pneumonia at his Chicago home.
-He was survived by his wife, Malvina Belle Ogden whom he had married in 1862, and by his son, J. Ogden Armour.
-His family call him "P. D."

-The town of Armour, South Dakota, was named for him in 1885, and the town of Armourdale, Kansas, (now the district of Armourdale in Kansas City, Kansas) in 1881.
+Armour, South Dakota, was named for him in 1885, and Armourdale, Kansas, (now the district of Armourdale in Kansas City, Kansas) in 1881.
 To acknowledge his investment in the Orange Belt Railroad, in 1889 a depot was named "Armour" near St. Petersburg, Florida.
 Streets in Cudahy, Wisconsin, (a Milwaukee suburb founded by meat packing magnate Patrick Cudahy) as well as Oconomowoc, Wisconsin, where the Armour family had a summer estate, also bear his name.
 Philip D. Armour Elementary School in South Chicago, and streets of north Redondo Beach, California, are named after prominent American businessmen of the industrial revolution.
 Armour Lane is one of them.
 The Union Pacific Railroad uses Armour Yellow as one of its official colors, the same hue used by Armour refrigerated cars in the early 20th century.